lee-lindley/github_blog/_posts/2022-03-20-Ruby-Rouge-Lexer-PLSQL.md

 ---
 layout: post
 title: A Ruby/Rouge Lexer Class for Oracle PL/SQL
+exerpt: "I take a side cruise with an unfamiliar language, but hey, it's regular expressions and tokens.
+How hard can it be?
+Turns out not that bad."
 date: 2022-03-20 21:30:00 +0500
 categories: [plsql, sql]
 tags: [oracle, sql, plsql, ruby, rouge, lexer, syntax-highlighting, github-pages, github, syntax, jekyll]